 the railway ships lost during the war, and in the years 1947 to 1949

 ten new vessels joined the railway fleet.

-Three of these ships were for the Uko N.R., Bisan Maru, Shiun Maru
+ships were for the Uko N.R., Bisan Maru, Shiun Maru

 and Washiu Maru.
 All were of 1,450 tons, turbine driven at a speed of